-I recently saw a facebook post authored by a PhD Candidate at Brown University who argued that Republicans should vote for Ted Cruz in a last ditch attempt to stop Donald Trump, because even though the author abhorres most of Cruz’s views, “the devil you know beats the the devil you don’t.”
+I recently saw a Facebook post authored by a Ph.D.
+Candidate at Brown University who argued that Republicans should vote for Ted Cruz in the last ditch attempt to stop Donald Trump, because even though the author abhorred most of Cruz’s views, “the devil you know beats the devil you don’t.”
 He believes that if Ted Cruz were to become the President, he would threaten the Republic for the time that he held office.
 Remember, this is the man that shutdown the government and is snubbed by his fellow Republican Senators.
 But if Ted Cruz would threaten the Republic, Trump could be its undoing; while this may seem like a hyperbolic claim just look at what has been happening at his rallies and even across the country.

 Desperate Mission to Stop Donald Trump

 A student protester was pushed and called a “n****r and a c*nt” by attendees of a Trump Rally, including a veteran.
 Racism is dead, or so they say.
 A 78-year-old man sucker-punched a black protester for “not acting like an American.”
 Considering the fact that independence was won by the Revolutionary War, Slavery was ended by a Civil war, and Civil Rights were granted because of the Civil Rights Movement (which included an awful lot of protesting hate and bitterness,) I’d say that the protester was acting more like an American than all the rest of the people at the rally.
 But Donald Trump’s hateful and divisive rhetoric isn’t just influencing 78-year-old white men — it’s touching the lives of the youth as well, as evidenced by the fans who chanted “build a wall” at a basketball game between two Catholic High School teams, one of which was primarily Hispanic.